quartiq/stabilizer/book/src/usage.md

 Stabilizer also supports storing run time settings on the device.
 Any configurations saved to stabilizer via the USB port will be automatically reapplied when Stabilizer reboots.
+MQTT settings retained on the broker or settings published after the device has connected to the broker override the settings saved on Stabilizer.

 Settings are specific to a device.
 Any settings configured for one Stabilizer will not be applied to another.
 Disambiguation of devices is done by using Stabilizer's MQTT identifier, which is